substance/interior/_posts/modules/0100-01-01-substance.md

 Documents are stored locally on your computer.
 They are safe and secure until you hit publish and replciate them with a trusted Substance Hub.

+# Prequesites

+Have Macports installed and run:

+	$ port install pcre

 # Install

     $ git clone git@github.com:substance/substance.git